GalegoSonolento/Computer-Science---Unisinos/Special_Topics_in_Computing-Trending_Information_Technologies/Annotations.md

     - VLANs can isolate and create more addresses for the VMs (each one needs one IP), but are restricted to 4096 VLANs (not a lot, really)
 - Ossification - it gets pretty difficult to change protocols in Network layer
     - Internet is old already, it's hard to make config changes effectively

+DATA: 25/Agosto/2025
+# Developing applications for cloud computing – Part 1
+- No upfront investment in infraestructure
+- Potential of software dev cost reduction
+    - hardware no longer necessary
+    - everything is pay-per-use / pay-per-view
 -